 Location, Location, Location

 Your first consideration, no matter what sort of shelter you’re bringing, is choosing your location.
 While winter camping, the big questions are “What’s above me?” and “What’s below me?”
 Is that great view at the edge of the forest actually the edge of an avalanche path?
 Is this a good spot if the weather changes?
 Am I exposed to wind?
 It’s also dark early in winter.
 Be sure you know where you’re going to end up and what the terrain is like around you.
 You don’t want to wake up in the middle of the night to a low rumble from a slope above that you didn’t see.
 Also consider your immediate surroundings and your site’s impact on others: Is it far enough away from trails, popular skin tracks and ski runs?
 Is the snow deep enough for your chosen shelter?
 Am I camped on a snow bridge over a stream or drainage that could collapse if it warmed up?

 If venturing into avalanche terrain, take at least a basic (and usually free) Avalanche Awareness course to cover the basics of avoiding one.
-If you plan to spend a lot of time in the mountains or go above treeline, take at least an AIARE Level I class ) will teach you the rest as you go.
-Start close to the car for an easy Plan B if things go sideways and then go deeper as your experience grows.
+If you plan to spend a lot of time in the mountains or go above treeline, take at least an AIARE Level I class.
+Regardless of the terrain, if winter camping is new to you, start close to the car for an easy Plan B if things go sideways and then go deeper as your experience grows.
 The more you do it, the easier it will be to know what locations and snow conditions are best and how to find them.